Man Down (TV series)

-Man Down is a British television sitcom which was broadcast from 18 October 2013 to 29 November 2017.
-It was broadcast on Channel 4 and stars Greg Davies as Dan Davies, who is a man undergoing a midlife crisis.
+Man Down is a British sitcom that was broadcast from 18 October 2013 to 29 November 2017 on Channel 4.
+The series stars Greg Davies as Dan Davies, a man undergoing a midlife crisis.

-Channel 4 commissioned an additional 25-minute Christmas special before the first series aired, and a second series was announced during Davies's live tour "The Back of My Mum's Head", though this was prior to Rik Mayall's death in June 2014.
-Following Mayall's death, Davies met with Channel 4 to discuss the future of the show, Mayall having been intended to have a more prominent role in the second series.
+Channel 4 commissioned an additional 25-minute Christmas special before the first series aired, and a second series was announced during Davies's live tour "The Back of My Mum's Head."
+Following Rik Mayall's death in June 2014, Davies met with Channel 4 to discuss the future of the show.
+It had been intended that Mayall's role in the second series would be more prominent than it had been previously.
 The series returned for a second Christmas special in 2014, a second series in 2015, a third in 2016, and a fourth in 2017.